brianhill/bayesian-statistics/daily_schedule_term_3.md

 ### Week 13 &mdash; Finish Monte Carlo Theory

 * Tuesday, Dec.
 3 &mdash; Study Chapter 15 to p.
-235 on Metrolopolis-Hastings &mdash; You can also study my handout, [Monte Carlo Methods - Why Do They Work?](./resources/MonteCarloMethodsWhyDoTheyWork.nb.pdf), which is in your file folders &mdash; There is no Problem Set for Tuesday
+235 on Metropolis-Hastings &mdash; You can also study my handout, [Monte Carlo Methods - Why Do They Work?](./resources/MonteCarloMethodsWhyDoTheyWork.nb.pdf), which is in your file folders &mdash; There is no Problem Set for Tuesday
 * Friday, Dec.
-6 &mdash; Gibbs Sampling
+6 &mdash; This is a good time to re-read Chapter 15 to p.
+229  &mdash; More directions for Friday are in the [Assignment for Friday](./assignments/AssignmentFor2024-12-06.nb.pdf)

 ### Week 14 &mdash; A Realistic Application of Monte Carlo